steppenwolf0/LoperamideModels/README.md

 # LoperamideModels
-Models of Loperamide for Simulation
+Models of Loperamide for Simulation for Manuscript Revealing the binding mechanisms of Loperamide  on tetraspanin CD151  through In Silico analysis  and evaluation of  its  antiproliferative  activity